-Explainable AI is the bright future of artificial intelligence for business.
-Automated decision-making has gotten a lot of bad press in recent years, mostly because people do not trust the technology behind it.
-A big part of that mistrust is due to ‘black box’ AI, which produces outcomes from the murky depths of data, using algorithms.
+Automated decision-making has received a lot of bad press in recent years, mostly because people don't trust the technology behind it.
+A big part of that mistrust is due to black box AI, which produces outcomes from the murky depths of data, using algorithms.
+Explainable AI, however, is the bright future of artificial intelligence for business.

 What is ‘black box’ AI?

-From healthcare to the military, AI is being used in life and death situations.
+Some critical use cases of black box AI exist in healthcare to the military, where AI technologies are used in life and death situations.
 Without transparency, fear of the unknown can mean potentially revolutionary technology is subjected to heavy legal ramifications, hindering progress.
-There does need to be the right legislation around machine learning to protect everyone – and everything – but based on facts, not fear.
+There needs to be the right legislation around machine learning and AI to protect everyone (and everything) but it needs to be based on facts, not fear.

 Good news.
 It doesn’t have to be this way.

 Explainable AI, as opposed to black box AI, provides transparency for the part of the artificial intelligence process where algorithms interpret data.